 There are lawyers who like to represent plaintiffs or defendants in civil lawsuits.
 Sometimes they specialize in defamation (libel and slander) cases.
 As the Internet has grown, these attorneys have found clients to represent who have been defamed online or have been accused of defamation.

-These attorneys are not really Internet lawyers but rather trial lawyers (litigators) who represent individuals and some businesses in lawsuits involving defamation.
-The fact that the defamation occurred on the Internet instead of in a newspaper really isn’t very relevant to these lawyers.
+These attorneys are not really Internet lawyers but are instead trial lawyers (litigators) who represent individuals and some businesses in lawsuits involving defamation.
+The fact that the defamation occurred on the Internet instead of in a printed newspaper or on television really isn’t very relevant to these lawyers.